 ABOUT UX CAMP AMSTERDAM

 UXcampAMS is a one day, free to attend nonprofit event.
-Now in its fourth year, we bring together a community of UXers from Amsterdam and beyond for a day of knowledge sharing, learning, and discussions on User Experience and related disciplines.
+Now in its fifth year, we bring together a community of UXers from Amsterdam and beyond for a day of knowledge sharing, learning, and discussions on User Experience and related disciplines.
 Whether your focus is on Information architecture, interaction and visual design, service design, content strategy, user psychology or UX research, UXcampAMS is an event you cannot afford to miss.

 UXcampAMS is based on a BarCamp format where attendees set the agenda and create the content.

 All attendees are offered a chance to lead a 45-minute presentation, discussion or workshop (we suggest 35 mins for the session + 10 minutes for Q&A).
 As a potential presenter, you will pitch your session in the morning during the “Madness Session”.
 These pitches should be clear and to the point, lasting no more than 30 seconds.
 We can get pretty strict on that.
 Last year we even had a gong….so you’ve been warned!